 One problem that's characteristic of French sorrel is its toxicity to dogs, cats and horses.
 If an animal ingests a small amount, the consequence may be an upset stomach.
 However, if an animal ingests large amounts of the leaves at a time or repeatedly eats the leaves, French sorrel can cause weakness, seizures and secondary renal injury.

 If you have a curious dog or cat that loves to nibble on your garden plants, you may want to grow French sorrel surrounded on all sides by a wire barrier so that the sun and water can get through but your dog or cat is excluded.

-Common Diseases for French Sorrel
+Common Diseases of French Sorrel

 The only diseases that may be troublesome to your French sorrel plants are crown rot or root rot, both of which are fungal diseases and are generally preventable.
 To prevent crown rot, plant French sorrel so that its central crown is at soil level or slightly above.
 To help prevent root rot, make sure the soil drains well.

-Planting in raised beds is an option for areas with poorly draining soil.
+Planting in raised beds is an appealing option for areas with poorly draining soil.
 When you water French sorrel plants, it's better to direct water near the root zone instead of using overhead irrigation.
 Otherwise, the leaves may stay wet and harbor fungal pathogens.